pkgxdev/pkgx/README.md

 ### What happened to executable markdown?

-We may revisit executable markdown, but we realized that since tea makes it so trivial to use anything from the open source ecosystem, it makes it trivial for you as a developer to use [`xc`]†, `make` or [`just`] or any of the myriad of other tools that are tightly scoped to the initial goals of executable markdown.
+We may revisit it, but we realized quickly that because tea makes it so trivial to use anything from the open source ecosystem, it also makes it trivial for you as a developer to use [`xc`]†, `make` or [`just`] or any of the myriad of other tools that are tightly scoped to the initial goals of executable markdown.